bpuig/laravel-subby/docs/models/plan-feature-model.md

 # Plan Feature Model

 This model relates to which features has a Plan.
+This features will be attached to every new subscription.

 ## Create plan features